sha-lin/newsAPI/README.md

 * visit your desired news websites using the provided links

-* If you want to clone this project, got to this link  https://hardcore-albattani-e886d0.netlify.app/.
-Paste this url link to your Visual Studio Code and on your terminal , type : git clone(paste URL)
+* If you want to clone this project, got to this link https://github.com/sha-lin/newsAPI.
+Paste this url link to your Visual Studio Code and on your terminal , type : git clone(paste URL) on your desired space(Desktop or Documents)

 ## Known Bugs
 There are no known bugs at the moment.
 ## Technologies Used
-Angular CLI

-TypeScript

-HTML 5

-CSS
+Python3.8

+Flask

+Bootstrap.Flask-bootstrap

 ## Support and contact details
 In case of any issues or questions, feel free to contact me using: